Michael Peskin: Research

 electroweak fits.
 These parameters are sensitive to new physics which contributes to oblique corrections.
 They are now called the Peskin–Takeuchi parameters.

 Peskin uses high energy colliders to search for new physical interactions on the basis of high-precision observations and measurements of elementary particles, including the W and Z bosons, the top quark, and the Higgs boson.
-He is interested in modelling dark matter and is an advocate of building a future linear collider, a "Higgs factory".
+He is interested in modelling dark matter and is an advocate of building a future linear collider, a "factory" for the Higgs boson.